Ph.D. in Translation Studies

 The Ph.D. in Translation Studies requires a minimum of 60 semester hours (including research and dissertation) beyond the master's degree.
 Of these, at least 30 hours must be for graduate credit other than research and dissertation.
 24 hours of core courses are required of all doctoral students in (regardless of area of specialization): TRST 70001 Applied Linguistics, TRST 70002 Language Industry, TRST 70003 Terminology Studies, TRST 70004 Translation Pedagogy, 70005 Current Trends in Translation Studies, TRST 70006 Empirical Methods, TRST 70007 Corpora in Translation, and TRST 70008 Translation and Cognition.

 After the completion of a minimum of thirty hours of coursework in the core and area of specialization as indicated below, the student must pass a written examination in the field of specialization, the form and time of the examination being determined by translation studies faculty.
 Those failing this examination may repeat the examination once.
 After passing the written examination, the student must present a detailed written proposal for his/her dissertation research.
-The successful oral defense of this prospectus and its acceptance by a dissertation advisory committee admits the student to candidacy for the Ph.D. degree.
+The acceptance of this prospectus by a dissertation advisory committee admits the student to candidacy for the Ph.D. degree.
+After the prospectus is approved, the student registers for dissertation hours, including during the summer, until the dissertation is defended.

 The dissertation describes original research.
 The dissertation topic must be on one or more of the sub-topics within translation studies.
 The written dissertation is reviewed and approved by the research adviser and the dissertation advisory committee prior to scheduling a final oral examination before the committee.

-Specialization in a doctoral student program is accomplished via specific combination of elective seminars in the translation studies or translation informatics areas.
+Specialization in a doctoral student program is accomplished via specific combination of elective seminars.
 Students must complete 6 credit hours (2 courses) in an approved combination of seminars.

 Seminar in Translation Studies (Example: Histories of Translation.
 Detailed analysis of main trends in translation from antiquity to the present.
 Analysis of significant approaches to the task of translation.
 Discussion of representative texts from different traditions of thought, world regions, and periods).